ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-quota-limit}

 There are capacity based quota limits for your block and object storage based on the quotas set on the instance.
-For more information about quotas and limits for your {{site.data.keyword.cephaas_full_notm}} and the resources available within it, see [storage quotas](/docs/cephaas?topic=cephaas-manage-storage-limit).
+For more information about quotas and limits for your {{site.data.keyword.cephaas_full_notm}} and the resources available within it, see [storage quotas](/docs/cephaas?topic=cephaas-quota-capacity-mgmt&interface=ui).

 ### After creating a volume with specific capacity, can the capacity later be increased?
 {: faq}
 {: #faq-increase-capacity}

 Yes, you can increase the capacity of a block volume after it is provisioned as long as the total provisioned capacity of all volumes does not exceed the block quota limit.
-For more information, see [Managing volume count and capacity limits](/docs/cephaas?topic=cephaas-manage-storage-limit).
+For more information, see [Adding capacity to existing deployment](/docs/cephaas?topic=cephaas-add-capacity).

 ### What rules apply to volume names and can I rename a volume later on?
 {: faq}